zhenglinxiao/takehome-assignment-f20/README.md

 In one of the terminals, type `cd backend` then follow the [backend instructions](backend/README.md).
 In the other, type `cd vue-frontend` then follow the [frontend instructions](frontend/README.md).

-[Postman](https://www.getpostman.com/) or [Advanced REST Client](https://install.advancedrestclient.com/install) will be useful for testing your backend as you go.
-These are applications that can send various types of HTTP requests to specified endpoints.
-Click on the links to download whichever one you prefer.
-Note that the Postman examples are about a different scenario, but they should help you to use it.
+[Postman](https://www.getpostman.com/) will be useful for testing your backend as you go.
+This is an application that can send various types of HTTP requests to specified endpoints.
+You can use Postman or another tool of your choice.

 For this assignment, we don't recommend using Eclipse; instead, we recommend using either [VSCode](https://code.visualstudio.com/download) or [Atom](https://atom.io/) as your code editor.

 # Exercise

-The following exercise will have you learn and apply some Vue and Flask to build a tool to keep track of your progress in multiple TV shows.
+The following exercise will have you learn and apply some Vue and Flask concepts to build a tool to keep track of your progress in multiple TV shows.

+## Flask

 Check the README in the `backend` folder for more detailed instructions!

-## Flask

 ### Part 1 - Already Done